Schraiber/selection/README.md

 -T comma separated list of sampling times
 -P path to population size history file
 -o output file prefix
+-a flag to indicate whether to infer allele age
 ```

 This will generate three output files: